XiridProjects/AntiBots/README.md

    --> By using the number 2 you'll also remove deleted accounts, users without a profile picture and suspicious accounts (DC1, DC2, DC3, DC5, Deleted Accounts, Users without a propic)

+# Important Notes

+**Telegram has a limit for channels which allows you to retrieve only 200 MEMBERS each time you do the start command.
+If your channel has more than 200 members repeat the command when a removal is complete.**